We’ve well and truly entered an age of female empowerment, and as far as I’m concerned, I’m dubbing this the year of the wander woman.

 Sihpromatum: I Grew My Boobs in China

-Not a new title, but one of our all time favorites, and if you haven’t heard of “Siphromatum” (Sip-row-may-tum), this is definitely one to add to your reading list for 2019.
+Not a new title, but one of our all time favorites, and if you haven’t heard of “Siphromatum” (Sip-row-may-tum), this is definitely one to add to your reading list.

 In 2005, 14-year-old Savannah Grace’s world is shattered when her mother unexpectedly announces that she and her family (mother, 45; brother, 25; sister, 17) would soon embark on an incredible, open-ended journey.